It all started when...

-John and Mary Fendrick are the owners of Rock Hill Orchard.
+John and Mary Fendrick are the owners of Rock Hill Orchard and Woodbourne Creamery.
 We both grew up as “city-folk”, John in Chevy Chase and Mary on Staten Island.
 As children, our parents grew vegetables, and Mary remembers pushing a wheelbarrow full of compost around on her first visit with John’s parents.

 We initially focused our agricultural efforts on breeding good quality Guernsey cows at our original Germantown farm.
 Our two boys grew up showing these beautiful creatures at county, state, and, eventually, national dairy shows.
 As our herd increased in size and quality, we wanted to turn that beautiful golden Guernsey milk into delicious farmstead-made cheese, and possibly even ice cream.
 The question was where would we do this as our Germantown farm was too small to support our milk cows and house a milking parlor and creamery.